 Beyond any parallels in content, what links the current artistic works to their forerunners is an interest in the reinterpretation of historical precursors – a characteristic exemplified in the piece that lends the exhibition its title: ‘Schiff Ahoy – Tied to Apron Strings’ (1989) by Lawrence Weiner.
 The 13-piece collage series is based on pages taken from the book Die Siegesfahrt der Bremen (1940).
 Written in a heroic and patriotic tone, the book chronicles the daily experiences of a captain.
 Shortly before the outbreak of World War II, Commodore Ahrens sailed Norddeutscher Lloyd’s high-speed steamer ‘Bremen’ from the U.S. to the ship’s National Socialist homeland, and thus into a fatal future, which ended with the emergence of a new world order in 1945.
 In 1989, at a moment when this postwar world order and its division of the globe into ‘East’ and ‘West’ began to crumble, Weiner’s choice of this book dismantled the hegemonic efforts of ideological systems that, he implied, were ‘tied to apron strings’.

 In ‘Schiff Ahoy’, a special focus is placed on recent acquisitions of the past two years, most of which are presented to the public for the first time.
-With works by Kerstin Brätsch, Josh Smith, R.H.
-Quaytman, and Heimo Zobernig, ‘Schiff Ahoy’ marks the expansion of the museum’s collection to include current artistic production.
+With works by Kerstin Brätsch, Paul Chan, Jacqueline Humphries, Louise Lawler, Seth Price, Josh Smith, R.H.
+Quaytman, Kelley Walker, and Heimo Zobernig, ‘Schiff Ahoy’ marks the expansion of the museum’s collection to include current artistic production.

-This emphasis will be continued this year with solo exhibitions by Kerstin Brätsch and Seth Price, and occurs within the context of the museum’s own collection history, which has grown since the 1970s with the art of its time.
+This emphasis will be continued in the coming year with solo exhibitions by Wade Guyton, Kerstin Brätsch and Seth Price, and occurs within the context of the museum’s own collection history, which has grown since the 1970s with the art of its time.

 Curator: Patrizia Dander